If robots steal our jobs, will they also take out our trash? The potential impact of automation on domestic housework and care work

 There is a further concern when AI technologies are deployed in housework: the collection and use of private data.
 Algorithms managing cleaners will collect data about the speed at which workers perform their tasks, raising ethical concerns.
 Furthermore, for technology to deliver high quality domestic work, its algorithms will need to acquire substantial data about private households.
 For example, data collected by a smart cleaning robot could allow inferences on the size of a household, domestic cleaning routines and perhaps more (if the robot has object recognition capabilities, necessary for sorting, for example).
 As a smart device will likely be wi-fi enabled, technically it can be geolocated with a high-level of precision.
 Which data should smart domestic appliances be allowed to collect, store and share, who will own it and determine its use?

 Despite all these issues, automation technologies hold immense emancipatory potential.
 If we can provide security and access to good work for those currently working as cleaners, then the loss of cleaning jobs to robots need not be negative.
 Moreover, domestic work is highly gendered – successful automation of housework tasks, including cleaning, could reduce gender gaps in how men and women spend their time at home and in employment.
 In Heinlein’s novel, his engineer protagonist seeks to abolish the saying “women’s work is never done” with his robots, and 64 years later this still seems a laudable goal.
-Not only are women likely to see greater time savings from these technologies, the balance of household participation could be changed as the nature of domestic tasks could also become more attractive to men.

 Elderly care work